Traditional Persian Rugs

 How Are Traditional Persian Rugs Made?

-Traditional Persian rugs are entirely handmade.
+Traditional Persian rugs are entirely hand-knotted.
 Weavers may use a vertical or horizontal loom to work on their creations, painstakingly making one knot at a time to form the desired pattern.
-Depending on the size of the rug, the featured pattern and the knot count, a weaver could take several weeks or even months to complete one rug.
+Depending on the size of the rug, the featured pattern, and the knot count, a weaver could take several weeks or even months to complete one rug.

 Borders of Traditional Persian Rugs